 A beautiful and fantastically designed white PC case, the 680X appeals to those who value convenience a lot but don’t necessarily want to sacrifice a whole lot in the aesthetics department.

-willing to look past that problem and you’re okay with spending more money on
+So long as you’rewilling to look past that problem and you’re okay with spending more money onyour own fans to complete your dream set-up, the H200 from Thermaltake is anaffordable yet excellent choice.

 Corsair iCUE 220T

-airflow can easily drive up the price of a gaming case.
-However, the Corsair
+RGB lighting andairflow can easily drive up the price of a gaming case.
+However, the CorsairiCUE 220T has both in spades, but without the high price point commonlyassociated with both features.

 Lian Li PC-O11DW PC Case